Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Computational experiments

 \textbf{Experiments on SAHS instances.} We further evaluate HGS-IRP on the challenging IRP instances recently introduced by \cite{skaalnes2024new}.
 Table~\ref{tab:new-data} presents the average results across instances of varying sizes. \cite{skaalnes2024new} propose three approaches, and we report the corresponding results: (1) Construction heuristic, (2) Matheuristic, (3) Branch-and-Cut.
 Only the Branch-and-Cut method provides lower bounds (LB), in contrast to the constructive and matheuristic methods, which are primarily designed to generate feasible solutions and, therefore, only provide upper bounds (UB).
 Finally, BKS reports the best of the feasible solutions found by the three approaches (the minimum value in UB).

 \begin{result} The computational results demonstrate that, out of a total of 270 benchmark instances, the best-known solution is improved in \textbf{191} instances and matched in an additional \textbf{25} instances.
-Notably, within the same 2-hour time limit, substantially better solutions are obtained—particularly on large-scale instances—yielding an average improvement of 24.01\% over the best solutions previously reported by \cite{skaalnes2024new}.
-This average is computed across these 216 instances (i.e., 191 improved and 25 matched), where the improvement for each instance is defined as the relative gap reduction. \end{result}
+Notably, within the same 2-hour time limit, substantially better solutions are obtained, yielding an average improvement of 18.21\% over all instances compared to the BKS previously reported by \cite{skaalnes2024new}. \end{result}